brichards99/SPInsideAndOut/chapters/00_table_of_contents.md

 > Mini Projects  > Scoped Custom  > Web App

-Service Portal's position within the ServiceNow framework Technologies to be included and sources of information to support your learnign General scenario and course approach
+Service Portal's position within the ServiceNow framework Technologies to be included and sources of information to support your learning General scenario and course approach
 Where to find supporting materials